recyclarr/recyclarr/wiki/Configuration-Examples.md

 ```

 Let's say you have three custom formats added to Radarr: "DTS X", "TrueHD", and "DoVi".
 Since only
-the first two are listed in the `names` array, what happens to "DoVi"?
+the first two are listed in the `trash_ids` array, what happens to "DoVi"?
 Since two quality profiles
 are specified above, each with a different setting for `reset_unmatched_scores`, the behavior will
 be different: